check24-scholarships/check24-messenger-challenge/README.md

 Put your project on GitHub (private repository!) and use it to apply for the 4th round of the [GenDev Scholarship](https://check24.de/gen-dev).

-*Applications are open between 1st of April and 31st of May 2023.*
+*Applications are open between 1st of September and 31st of October 2023.*

 ## Note ℹ️